2024 Program Topics

 A diverse range of complex atmospheric chemistry mechanisms can play an important role on regional scales.
 Similar chemicals can have very different impacts in different parts of the world.
 This is due to emissions of different chemicals, different meteorological conditions, and the presence of different kinetic environments on regional scales.
 This session will showcase some examples of regionally important mechanisms, without which the impacts of atmospheric chemistry would be misrepresented.

-Chemistry Heterogeneity Within the Wildfire Smoke Plume
+Chemical Heterogeneity Within the Wildfire Smoke Plume

 Session Chairs: Georgios Gkatzelis, Forschungszentrum Jülich and Rebecca Buchholz, National Center for Atmospheric Research